Renewable Heat Incentive (RHI)

 Simply choose the property that most closely represents your home to get an idea of how much you're currently spending versus how much you're likely to earn.

-RHI payments for heat pumps and biomass boilers will increase from September 2017, the government has announced, so the estimated annual RHI payments in the table below will be larger.
-You are eligible for the higher payment rate if you applied to join the RHI scheme since 14 December 2016; the higher payment rate will apply on or after 20 September 2017.
+RHI payments for heat pumps and biomass boilers increased in September 2017.
+You are eligible for the higher payment rate if you applied to join the RHI scheme from 14 December 2016; the higher payment rate applies from 20 September 2017.

 |RHI earnings and comparison|